Xia Minghan

-Xia Minghan (夏明翰; 1900 – 30 March 1928) was an early leader of the Chinese revolution, revolution martyr, and a pioneer of Chinese Communist Party (CCP).
+Xia Minghan (夏明翰; 1900 – 30 March 1928) was an early leader of the Chinese Communist Revolution, revolution martyr, and a pioneer of Chinese Communist Party (CCP).
 He was arrested and executed by the Kuomintang (KMT) in 1928.

 Early life

 Xia was born in 1900, in Zigui County, Hubei Province to Xia Shaofan (夏绍范) and Lu Yunfeng (陆云凤).
 He was born in a well-educated family, and his family had been government officials for generations.
 His father was an officer, but died when Xia was young.
 Xia joined in founding Xiangnan Student Union and served as the chief secretary, leading a student movement against feudalism and imperialism.
 In 1920, Xia led the Xiangnan Student Union to fight against General Zhang Jingyao.
-Xia was a pioneer of the Chinese Communist Party. in 1922, Xia was in charge of the Hunan Student Union, leading a strike of rickshaw drivers and a boycott of Japanese products.
+Xia was a pioneer of the Chinese Communist Party.
+He studied at the Hunan Self-Study University founded by Mao Zedong.
+In 1922, Xia was in charge of the Hunan Student Union, leading a strike of rickshaw drivers and a boycott of Japanese products.
 Xia participated in many other movements such as the Autumn Harvest Uprising.
 At the beginning of 1928, Xia was sent to work in Hubei as the commissioner of the CCP Hubei District Committee.
 On March 18, he was betrayed and arrested by the Kuomintang in Wuhan.
 He was executed two days later.